For artists, it’s vital to your business and satisfaction to understand why your art is not selling. — Barney Davey

 Your candid answers will reveal much about what you are doing and why, if you let them.

-The above list of questions intentionally drills down from macro activity to the micro level with people in your close circles.
-Start with the most straightforward sales first—people who know you or people who know people who know you.
+The above list of questions intentionally drills down from a macro level to the micro level, focusing on people in your close circles.
+Start with the most straightforward sales first—those involving people who know you or people who know people who know you.
 Two degrees of separation through your circles of influence include thousands of people you can potentially reach organically.
-Efficient, warm, and local marketing is rewarding and relatively easy compared to building a sophisticated digital marketing machine.
+Efficient, warm, and local marketing is rewarding and relatively simple compared to building a sophisticated digital marketing machine.

-Are you shy about letting your friends and family know about your art?
+Are you hesitant about sharing your art with friends and family?

 Because you shouldn’t be…